Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 This explores any previous attempts at recovery, barriers to quitting, and the potential need for support services in addiction treatment.

-What Happens After I am Diagnosed with PTSD?
+What Happens if I Am Diagnosed with PTSD?

-After diagnosis with PTSD, BreakThrough by BasePoint will take a proactive approach to your treatment.
+After a PTSD diagnosis, our team at BasePoint BreakThrough will take a proactive approach to your treatment.
 We recognize that each case is unique and collaborate with you to develop a tailored treatment plan that addresses your symptoms, circumstances, and treatment goals.
 This personalized approach includes a combination of supportive counseling, psychotherapy, and mindfulness practices that address your symptoms.

-The goal is to help you manage your symptoms effectively, improve your daily function, and enhance your emotional well-being.
+The goal is to help you manage your symptoms effectively, improve your daily functioning, and enhance your emotional well-being.
 Support does not end with the creation of a treatment plan.
-BreakThrough by BasePoint will provide you with ongoing support and adjustments to the treatment as necessary, ensuring that it is responsive to your progress and any new challenges that arise.
+At BasePoint BreakThrough, we will provide you with ongoing support and adjustments to the treatment plan as necessary, ensuring that it is catered to your progress and any new challenges that arise.

-Types of PTSD Assessed in Dallas Fort Worth
+Types of Trauma Commonly Assessed For in Texas

-Young adults in Dallas-Fort Worth metroplex can be diagnosed with various types of PTSD disorders.
-The following is a list of potential PTSD diagnoses, but it is not a full list.
-When you call BreakThrough by BasePoint at 972-325-2633, our admission specialists can answer your questions about our holistic approaches to PTSD and schedule a free and confidential assessment.
+You can be diagnosed with various types of trauma-related conditions in addition to PTSD.
+The following is a list of potential trauma diagnoses, but it is not a full list.
+When you call BasePoint BreakThrough at 972-325-2633, our admission specialists can answer your questions about the types of trauma (examples of which we’ve outlined below) commonly assessed for in Texas.
+Schedule a confidential assessment.

 Comorbid PTSD refers to a condition where PTSD occurs with other psychiatric disorders.
 This is more common in individuals who experience mental health challenges like depression, anxiety, and substance use disorders.
 The presence of a co-occurring disorder complicates diagnosis, treatment, and management since the symptoms typically overlap and influence each other.